Basic Progressions in Common Keys

 Previous elements are kept here but the “VI” chord is added in bar 8.

-Same applies to bar 4 going to bar 5 : We have the "flat 9" on the C7 (the I) to raise the tension level and then resolve back to F7 (the IV).
+Same applies to bar 4 going to bar 5: We have the b9 on the C7 (the I) to raise the tension level and then resolve back to F7 (the IV).

 4 – Jazz Guitar Blues with more “meat” (w/ Passing Dim. and interpolation)

 These elements are often used by seasoned improvisers and accompanists.
 It creates nice textures, especially at slower tempos.
-Note that is possible to using passing diminished in other spots, like bar 2 for instance.
+It is possible to use passing diminished in other spots (e.g. Check out bar 2).

 5 – “Bebop” Blues (aka New York Changes or Bird Blues or Parker Blues)